msdavid/fiji/docs/sprints-plan.md

     *   Firebase Authentication enabled in the Firebase project.
     *   API endpoints for `sysadmin` to manage roles.
     *   API endpoints for handling registration invitations and user registration.
+    *   Initial `pytest` testing framework for the backend, with tests for core endpoints (e.g., health, roles).
 *   **Main Task Areas:**
     *   **Backend (FastAPI & Firestore):**
         *   Initialize project and FastAPI app structure.